Designations Congruent with Things: Chapter 3

 “Ah,” Hermann says.
 “Naturally.
 Can you simply—”

 The other man breaks off as Newt gets his feet under him and pushes himself up.
-The guy is slightly late to the Newt-acquiring-vertical-momentum proposal, but he reaches out to grab the front of Newt’s jacket in a belated and kind of superfluous stabilizing maneuver.
+The guy is slightly late to the Newt-acquiring-vertical-momentum proposal, but he reaches out to grab the front of Newt’s jacket in a belated and kinda superfluous stabilizing maneuver.

-Or nope, actually, not that superfluous after all, good call there, Dr. Gottlieb, because Newt’s a little bit lightheaded as it turns out, but he has definitely had a rough day so that makes sense.
+Or, huh, nope, actually, not that superfluous after all, Good call there, Dr. Gottlieb, because Newt’s a little bit lightheaded as it turns out, but he has definitely had a rough day so that makes sense.

 “Yeah dude,” he says, hands on knees, trying to look at the floor but looking at grayness instead, “I can simply.”

-“No,” Hermann says, in disapproving, crisp stereo or maybe surround sound?
-Newt’s not sure, but his head is now the headspace of the audiophile he’s always been or always meant to be, it’s hard to do much with a laptop and the crap acoustics of a lab made of metal but he makes it work.
+“No,” Hermann says in disapprovingly crisp stereo or maybe surround sound?
+Newt’s not sure, but his head is now the headspace of the audiophile he’s always been or always meant to be; it’s hard to do much with a laptop and the crap acoustics of a metal lab but he makes it work.
 “Incorrect.
-You’ve demonstrated repeatedly that that’snot the case.
+You’ve demonstrated repeatedly that that’s not the case.
 You’re barely standing, and, based on the last five minutes of conversation, I have material doubts about the coherency of your thought processes.”

 Hermann has a point.